Property Staging Tips That Sell

 Want More?

+Entrepreneur, Inventor, Investor, Military Veteran.
 Ricardo is a member of G3 Management & Investments a division of Great Lakes Real Estate and a real estate professional.
-He has been a successful property manager and real estate investor for over 10 years.
+He is a real estate professional and a successful real estate investor for over 15 years.